mosajjal/dnsmonster/README.md

   -devName="": Device used to capture -dnstapPermission="755": Set the dnstap socket permission, only applicable when unix:// is used -dnstapSocket="": dnstrap socket path.
+Example: unix:///tmp/dnstap.sock, tcp://127.0.0.1:8080 -fileOutputPath="": Path to output file.
+Used if fileOutputType is not none -fileOutputType="none": What should be written to file. options: all, skipdomains, allowdomains, none.
+No value for this field means none
-Example: unix:///tmp/dnstap.sock, tcp://127.0.0.1:8080 -filter="((ip and (ip[9] == 6 or ip[9] == 17)) or (ip6 and (ip6[6] == 17 or ip6[6] == 6 or ip6[6] == 44)))": BPF filter applied to the packet stream.
+  -filter="((ip and (ip[9] == 6 or ip[9] == 17)) or (ip6 and (ip6[6] == 17 or ip6[6] == 6 or ip6[6] == 44)))": BPF filter applied to the packet stream.
 If port is selected, the packets will not be defragged.
   -gcTime=10s: Garbage Collection interval for tcp assembly and ip defragmentation -gomaxprocs=-1: GOMAXPROCS variable